Kjøp Life in the New med Vipps

 Design by Petter Torgersen Myhr

-Excerpt from the preface by Vladimir Kulić, Professor of architectural history Iowa State University:
+Excerpt from the preface by Vladimir Kulić, Professor of Architectural History Iowa State University:

 Marius Svaleng Andresen shifts our attention to see the city not as an abstract collection of monumental concrete forms, but precisely as a home of real, living people.
 His camera sympathetically records the signs of life as they sprout irrepressibly in every nook and cranny of the city’s residential neighborhoods: from windows and balconies to sidewalks and flowerbeds, a few of which were probably never intentionally planted.
 Impressive architectural forms and complex geometries still abound in these photographs, but they recede into the background to reveal everyday life in all its mundane glory: its little dramas, its melancholy, its discomforts, quirkiness, and humor.
 Every now and then, however, Andresen discovers moments of pure beauty, the fragile, unpremeditated poetry of the everyday that thrives amidst the formality of the architects’ grand visions.